Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Analysis and Results

 To extract the emission-line spectrum, we perform a pixel-by-pixel continuum subtraction on the IFU data cube.
 After masking emission lines and outliers, the continuum in each spaxel is modeled using a fifth-order Chebyshev polynomial and subsequently subtracted.
 From the continuum-subtracted data cube, we extract an integrated emission-line spectrum of total LACES104037 using a circular aperture with a diameter of 1\arcsec, and measure the emission-line fluxes (see Table~\ref{tab:laces104037_lines}).

 Keck/MOSFIRE $H$ and $K$ band spectroscopy detected the \OII and \OIII emission lines of LACES104037 \citep{Nakajima_2020}.
-Owing to seeing effects and slit losses in the Keck observations, the measured line fluxes differ from those obtained with JWST.
-We therefore adopt the \OIII $\lambda5007$/\OII doublet (O32) flux ratio measured from the Keck data, and combine it with the JWST \OIII line fluxes to infer the intrinsic \OII line flux (see Table~\ref{tab:laces104037_lines}).
+Owing to seeing effects and slit losses in the Keck observations, the fluxes measured from the MOSFIRE spectra remain systematically lower than those obtained from the JWST/NIRSpec IFU data, even after applying slit-loss corrections.
+On average, the IFU-measured line fluxes are approximately 1.2 times higher than the corrected Keck values \citep[see Table~\ref{tab:laces104037_lines},][]{Nakajima_2020}.
+We therefore adopt the \OIII $\lambda5007$/\OII doublet flux ratio measured from the Keck data, and combine it with the JWST \OIII line fluxes to infer the intrinsic \OII line flux (see Table~\ref{tab:laces104037_lines}).

 We also measure the emission-line fluxes of LACES104037-LyC.
 The spectrum is extracted using a circular aperture with a diameter of 0.4\arcsec.
 As shown in Figure~\ref{fig:LACES104037_data}, only the \OIII and H$\alpha$ emission lines are significantly detected, while 3$\sigma$ upper limits are derived for all other measurable lines (see Table~\ref{tab:laces104037_lines}).